 I tested out Google’s Measure app for the purpose of this post, and I quickly saw why it had only a 3 star rating.
 According to the app, the length of my carry on is 57 cm, which is absolutely not true.
 I used a regular ruler to measure the actual length of the suitcase, and it’s only 35 cm – the app was 12 cm off!

 And mind you, those are only measurements of the body.
 It’s very hard to measure the actual dimensions of luggage with a phone app, especially if you’re trying to get the handles and the side feet.

 I tried a few more times, but the measurements the app was giving never came close to the actual ones.
 So, I would advise against using these apps, since they are not very reliable.

-Here’s a quick recap of all the important things to keep in mind before, during and after measuring your luggage:
+Here’s a quick recap of all the important things to keep in mind before, during and after measuring the size and weight of your luggage: